 But in a nutshell discretionary expenses include entertainment, vacation expenses, etc. You can afford to miss your Caribbean vacation this year and be okay or you can replace it with what is now called staycation.

-I have a friend who spends thousands of dollars every year on vacations.
+I have a friend who spends thousands of dollars every year on vacation expenses.
 Unfortunately, he charges all that to his credit cards.
 Definitely not a wise way to manage your finances.

 He would do well to avoid all that credit card debt and instead use the amount that he pays these credit card companies to increase his emergency fund.